canonical/craft-actions/rockcraft-pack/README.md

     rockcraft-channel: 'latest/stable'

     # The revision of the Rockcraft snap to install.
-    # Overrides the `rockcraft-channel` option.
+    # Overrides the 'rockcraft-channel' option.
     revision: ''

     # The location in your repository to run Rockcraft when packing.
     #
     # In repositories with more complex file hierarchies, the path could be elsewhere.
 For example, if your project
-    # stores multiple build tool manifests in a `dist/` directory, and `rockcraft.yaml` is stored in `dist/rock/`,
+    # stores multiple build tool manifests in a 'dist/' directory, and 'rockcraft.yaml' is stored in 'dist/rock/',
-    # you'd run Rockcraft at `dist/rock/` instead of the repository root.
+    # you'd run Rockcraft at 'dist/rock/' instead of the repository root.
     #
     # Defaults to the repository root ('.').